huttadam/API-Webserver-Travel-Plan/README.md

         fields = ("id", "username", "email", "password", "admin_acc", "f_name", "l_name")

 ```
-This is the model representing the User entity from the database and like all models in the project is written using SQLAlchemy and in a Python class.
-By this it means that the columns represent the attributes in the database and vice versa.
-This User class in python handles all information related to the user having an account.
+This User model handles all information related to the user having an account.
 The User model has two relationships with other entities.
-Both relationships are back-popualated to the User model but foreign keys /attributes are not utilized to the model, only away from.
+Both relationships are back-popualated to the User model but foreign keys /attributes are not utilized on the model, only the other direction from the entity.

 **Trip Model**

-The relationship is one to many.
+This relationship is one to many.
 A user can have multiple Trip models associated with it and a Trip can only have one user associated.
 The Trip model information back populates to the user, however no Trip infomation is utilized when serializing the User Schema with Marshmallow.
-The User attributes ID ( The primary key of the User model) is used to show ownership of the Trip as a ForeignKey.
+The User attributes ID ( The primary key of the User model) is used to show ownership of the Trip as a ForeignKey on the Trip model.

 **Comment Model**